flipz357/smatchpp/README.md

 ### Example XI: Sub-graph isomorphism test

-We want to know if g1 is a subgraph of g2.
+We want to know: is g1 a *subgraph* of g2?
 We note: this is a i) binary value ii) using lossless `graph_compression` does not change the result, we iii) should ignore the `:root` relation that is implicit in Penman.
 So:

 ```python
 from smatchpp import Smatchpp, preprocess, data_helpers